nathanberwick/medsClock/README.md

 # medsClock
-keep forgetting whether you've taken your mediation?
+keep forgetting whether you've taken your medication?

 This arduino based clock should be pretty nifty.